 - Are open to ongoing training and education.

-- You must provide a vulnerable sector screening report by police and be approved through a detailed home study process
+- You must provide a vulnerable sector screening report by police and be approved through a thorough assessment process

 - You must complete 27 hours of pre-service training prior to the completion of the home study